Lyr01/Progetto-PHP-e-MySQL-di-Hamza-Khan/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Questo progetto è stato realizzato per Star2Impact, un sito che usa un API esterna per rilevare dati di unquinamento di una città.
+Questo progetto è stato realizzato per Star2Impact, un'app che ci permette di controllare la raccolta differenziata.

 ### Built With